johan-gras/johan-gras.github.io/projects/indoortracking.md

 </div>

 ### Image segmentation and region characterization
-Image segmentation is a range of techniques that assign labels to particular region of an image.
+**Image segmentation** is a range of techniques that *assign labels to particular region of an image*.
-Then, it is possible to extract statistics from each region (read: pixels with the same label).
+Then, it is possible to *extract statistics* from each region (read: pixels with the same label).
-For each region is computed its : pixel size, barycentre, covariance matrix, main direction, mean gray level, means for each RGB component and gray histogram.
+Therefore, for each region is computed its : pixel size, barycentre, covariance matrix, main direction, mean gray level, means for each RGB component and gray histogram.

 ### Interest point detection
-A number of techniques are possible to the detection of interest points for subsequent processing.
-In this project, the Harris method, a corner detection operator is implemented.
+A number of techniques are possible to the **detection of interest points** (used for subsequent processing).
+In this project, the **Harris method** a *corner detection operator* is implemented.
-A corner can be interpreted as the junction of two edges, where an edge is a sudden change in image brightness.
+A corner can be interpreted as *the junction of two edges*, where an edge is *a sudden change in image brightness*.
-Corners are the important features in the image, and they are generally termed as interest points which are invariant to translation, rotation and illumination.
+*Corners are the important features* in the image, and they are generally termed as interest points which are invariant to translation, rotation and illumination.

 ![alt text](/img/projects/indoortracking/harison.png "Harris Corner Detector") *caption iofeijoefj foijezfjziefo feio*